mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 ### Building on Ubuntu

 *Please choose a fairly early version*, 16.04 or earlier.
-The reason is that pyinstaller does not bundle libc into the resulting package so the resulting package may not (will not?) work with earlier versions of libc and Linux: https://pyinstaller.readthedocs.io/en/stable/usage.html#making-linux-apps-forward-compatible
+The reason is that pyinstaller does not bundle *libc* into the resulting package so the resulting package may not (will not?) work with earlier versions of libc and Linux: https://pyinstaller.readthedocs.io/en/stable/usage.html#making-linux-apps-forward-compatible

-1. Install Python (PyInstaller now works with version 3.6 of Python)
+1. Install Python (PyInstaller now works with version 3.6 of Python): `sudo apt-get install python3`
 2. `pip3 install pyinstaller`
 3. `pip3 install pyqt5`
 3. Go to the base application directory